LMKH/Projects/README.md

 # Alternative
 ***
 This programme outputs 2 strings.
 One with indiviual characters with upper & lower case letters.
 One with individual words with upper & lower case letters.
-The user can input whatever sentance they like and the output will show 2 different variations of that sentance.
+The user can input whatever sentence they like and the output will show 2 different variations of that sentence.